 Figure 5, VOLL at 9 & 18k, with and without 9k cap.
 Note, the 18k capped curve does go to 18k but the chart is truncated at 10k for ease of viewing.

 Conclusion: In the figure above we see that an increase in VOLL would be a straight forward increase to the ORDC adder (RTORPA) but the cap question is an important one.
-It’s also important to note that the only time the “effective price cap” issue matters is when reserves are near the minimum contingency level.
+It’s also important to note that the time the “effective price cap” issue makes a difference is when reserves are near the minimum contingency level.

 PRC vs Online Operating Reserves